 Before you can download these files, you must ensure that you have saved and committed the mandatory information in the other tabs.
-Download buttons in the Provisioning tab are disabled until all mandatory information in the other tabs is saved and successfully committed.
+Download buttons are disabled until all mandatory information in the other tabs is saved and successfully committed.
 Warning icons and/or yellow field backgrounds in the other tabs indicate which fields are mandatory.